 The best things in life, as the saying goes, are free.
 In Wales, the mountains, beaches, sunsets and views are all on the house.
 But, apart from all that fab stuff that nature has provided, there are some superb free attractions.

-The ruins of Dryslwyn Castle from above.
+The ruins of castle from above.

-Dryslwyn Castle, near Llandeilo, Carmarthenshire, West Wales
+Castell Dryslwyn (Dryslwyn Castle), near Llandeilo, Carmarthenshire, West Wales

 Dolphin spotting